taisel/XAudioJS/README.md

 <h1>XAudioJS</h1>
 <h3>A minimal cross-browser API for writing PCM audio samples:</h3>
-<p>This simple JavaScript library abstracts the push-for-audio API of Mozilla Audio, the MediaStream API in experimental Firefox Nightlies, and the passive callback API of Web Audio.
+<p>This simple JavaScript library abstracts the push-for-audio API of Mozilla Audio, and the passive callback API of Web Audio.
 This library introduces an abstraction layer that provides a push-for-audio and a callback API in one.
-We even provide a flash fallback to bring us to a total of 4 APIs supported.</p>
+We even provide a flash fallback to bring us to a total of 3 APIs supported.</p>
 <br>
 <b>This software is hereby placed in the public domain for anyone to use.</b>
 <br>
 <h3>How To Initialize:</h3>
 <dl>
-	<dt>new XAudioServer(int channels, double sampleRate, int bufferLow, int bufferHigh, function underRunCallback, double volume, function failureCallback);</dt>
+	<dt>new XAudioServer(int channels, double sampleRate, int bufferLow, int bufferHigh, function underRunCallback, function heartbeatCallback, double volume, function failureCallback);</dt>
 		<dd>Make sure only one instance of XAudioServer is running at any time.</dd>
 		<dd>bufferLow MUST be less than bufferHigh.</dd>
 		<dd>bufferHigh sets the internal FIFO buffer length for all APIs except the Mozilla Audio Data API.
 Overfill on FIFO causes the oldest samples to be dropped first.</dd>